-- Describe historical, cultural, and political issues relevant in contemporary local, national, and global communities - Analyze how such issues affect various local, national, and global regions, communities, and individuals - Identify and explicate successful models of civic discourse at the local, national, and global - Develop strategies beyond the classroom to address local, national, and global issues - Study that is concerned with an examination of culture-specific elements of a region, country or culture group.
-(The area studied must be non-U.S. and contributes to understanding contemporary society) - Cross-cultural study with an emphasis on one or more foreign areas, including courses on such subjects as comparative religions, politics and international relationships. - Cross-cultural study with an emphasis on one or more foreign areas, including courses on such subjects as comparative religions, politics and international relationships. - Study of a scientific discipline that includes ecological and environmental interrelationships - Engender an awareness of the universal aspects of humanity. - Explore causes of prejudice and discrimination. - Analyze traditional and evolving views of women, race, and ethnicity. - Foster a cooperative atmosphere in which inclusive cultural relations may be improved.
+- Describe historical, cultural, and political issues relevant in contemporary local, national, and global communities - Analyze how such issues affect various local, national, and global regions, communities, and individuals - Identify and explicate successful models of civic discourse at the local, national, and global levels - Develop strategies beyond the classroom to address local, national, and global issues - Study that is concerned with an examination of culture-specific elements of a region, country or culture group.
+(The area studied must be non-U.S. and contributes to understanding contemporary society) - Study of a scientific discipline that includes ecological and environmental interrelationships. - Engender an awareness of the universal aspects of humanity. - Foster a cooperative atmosphere in which inclusive cultural relations may be improved. - Include study of the social, economic, political, and/or psychological dimension of relations between and among ethnic, racial, and gender groups. - Examine past human events in a sequential manner. - Use broad historical views, showing the interconnectedness of events/ideas/creations/themes/theories. - Analyze sources of information that interpret human developments, ideas and institutions in the